Search

 In exchange for your lump-sum payment, the annuity provider agrees to pay you a consistent, set income for life or a specified term.
 The fixed interest rate removes any risk associated with market ups and downs.
 It allows you to receive a consistent income stream through retirement.

-Read more: What is a fixed annuity?
+Read more: What is a fixed annuity & how does it work?

 Variable immediate annuity